-Through this module we will be taught how to operate the many different machines in the FabLab to create stuff,
+Through this module we will be taught how to operate the many different machines in the FabLab to create stuff, but before that we must understand the hazards so we can stay safe when in the Lab.

 Eating and drinking are strictly prohibited in laboratories and workshops.